Do you hear that? That’s the sound of deadlines speeding by.

 - GDPR (General Data Protection Regulations)

-Failure to comply with these regulations can result in reputational damage and high penalty fees.
+Failure to adapt to SQL server end of life - and comply with these regulations - can result in reputational damage and high penalty fees.
 The GDPR, for instance, can fine non-complying companies with a bill of up to four percent of their annual turnover.

 Increased operational costs